Shakti Chattopadhyay

-Shakti Chattopadhyay (25 November 1933 – 23 March 1995) was an Indian poet and writer who wrote in Bengali.
-He is known for his realistic depictions of rural life.
-He was a green poet, many of his poems raised the issue of nature in crisis.
-Through his poems he urged to protect Mother Nature and plant trees.
+Shakti Chattopadhyay (25 November 1933 – 23 March 1995) was a Bengali poet and writer.
+Known for surrealistic imagery, many of his poems unfolded in the wake of rapidly changing nature.'
+In 1983, he received the Sahitya Akademi award for his poetry collection "Jete Pari Kintu Keno Jabo?".

 The huge surprise and controversy surrounding his poetry have repeatedly moved the readers.
 The omnipotent humanity of the American Beatniks moved him at one time.

 Early life

 Shakti Chattopadhyay was born in Jaynagar Majilpur, to Bamanath Chattopadhyay and Kamala Devi.
 He lost his father at the age of four and was brought up by his maternal grandfather.
 He passed Matriculation Examination in 1951 and got admitted to the City College to study commerce as his maternal uncle, who was a businessman and also his guardian, promised him a job of an accountant.
 In 1953, he passed Intermediate Commerce Examination, but gave up studying commerce and got admitted to the Presidency College (now Presidency University, Kolkata) with Honours in Bengali literature but he did not appear in the examination.

 Shakti Chattopadhyay worked with Ananda Bazar Patrika from 1970 to 1994, and was a visiting professor at Visva Bharati University after his retirement.